jonwiggins/pepperon.ai/README.md

 - For creating a heavy hitters upper bound
 ### Utils
 - *In progress*
+- Fowlkes-Mallows Index ; for comparing clusterings;
+- Purity Index ; for comparing clusterings
+- Various distance and similarity functions
 - Grid Search for finding the best hyperparameters for your model
 - Jackknifing to create cross validation folds
 - General testing and evaluating methods